I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 A simplistic review of this chapter might conclude that it was about how Greek architects actually decide what a temple should look like.
 But in reality the chapter is focussed on what dimensions must the temple have, and how were those dimensions related to one another?

 This chapter gets into some detail about design.
 So I’m going to list six videos on “Elements – The Classical Orders”, and the first two videos on “Proportion & Geometry”.
-They can be viewed as a sequence, but the third video probably the most relevant to this chapter on design.
+They can be viewed as a sequence, but the third video is probably the most relevant to this chapter on design.

 So in this chapter Coulton turned away from the overall length of a temple, and began with the column diameter.